ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Documentation of sprints

 The sprints are in chronological order, starting with the first sprint in late February all the way up to the final sprint in May.

+We will be referring to the meeting notes, the product backlog (that is, the list of key features to be implemented), and the user feedback.

+This will be broken down into four parts:
+ 1. Main goals/aims of the sprint
+ 2. Key points from the meeting
+ 3. Backlog items
+ 4. Feedback from users

 ### Sprint 1: (18.02.21 - 02.03.21)
 ___